Dave Matthews Band: Formation (1991–1993)

 Their limited instrumentals did not provide the full sound they desired, however, and more musicians were needed.
-Upon the recommendation of John D'earth, Director of Jazz Performance at the University of Virginia and a local musician, Stefan Lessard, a junior bassist at the time, joined the band.
+Upon the recommendation of John D'earth, Director of Jazz Performance at the University of Virginia and another local musician, Stefan Lessard, a junior bassist at the time, joined the band.
 In 1991, Miller's waiter Peter Griesar became the band's first keyboardist.
 Because of other commitments, violinist Boyd Tinsley did not become a full-time member until 1992.
 Matthews later admitted, "We had no plans of adding a violinist.
-We just wanted some fiddle tracked on this one song "Tripping Billies", and Boyd was a friend of Leroi.
+We just wanted some fiddle tracked on this one song "Tripping Billies", and Boyd was a friend of LeRoi.
 He came in and it just clicked.
 That completely solidified the band, gave it a lot more power."

-The band's first in-studio demo was recorded in February or March 1991 before Tinsley joining as a full-time band member and consisted of "Song That Jane Likes", "Recently", "Best of What's Around", and "I'll Back You Up."
+The band's first in-studio demo was recorded in February or March 1991, before Tinsley joined as a full-time member, and consisted of "Song That Jane Likes", "Recently", "Best of What's Around", and "I'll Back You Up."

 For years, it was believed that the band's first public show was April 21, 1991, at Charlottesville's Earth Day Festival.
 On October 9, 2010, Stefan Lessard reported via Twitter the discovery of an earlier show, taped March 14, 1991, at TRAX, a local music venue.
 The show was a benefit for the Middle East Children's Alliance and, according to Lessard, included the following songs: "Typical Situation", "Best of What's Around", "I'll Back You Up", "Song That Jane Likes", "Warehouse", "Cry Freedom", and "Recently".
-The show included only Dave, Stefan, Carter, and LeRoi.
+The show included only Matthews, Lessard, Beauford, and Moore.
 Local weekly appearances soon followed, and word of the band's sound spread within a short time.

 The band considered calling itself "Dumwelah", which is the Tswana word for "hello", but there was little enthusiasm for the name and they decided against it.
 One story is that Moore reportedly telephoned a place they were booked and said to write "Dave Matthews."
 The person receiving the call wrote "band" after the name, and the name stayed Dave Matthews Band from that point on.
 Matthews told Robert Trott of AP, "Boyd [Tinsley], if memory serves, wrote 'Dave Matthews Band' [on this flyer for the show].
 There was no time when we said, 'Let's call this band the Dave Matthews Band.'
 It just became that, and it sort of was too late to change when we started thinking that this could focus unfairly on me.
 People sort of made that association, but it's really not like that."